Verification of Continuous-Variable Quantum Memories: Experimentally-friendly MDI witness for CV quantum memories

 We turn this metrological task into a witness: Alice inputs random coherent states labelled by $\alpha$ and $\beta$, and we ask Eve to return two outputs $\xi_x$ and $\xi_p$, computing the average value of the resulting score

-Eve is therefore presented with a metrology problem, i.e. to estimate $\alpha_x+\beta_x$ and $\alpha_p-\beta_p$ at the same time, with the smallest possible error.
+Eve is therefore presented with a metrology problem, i.e. estimating $\alpha_x+\beta_x$ and $\alpha_p-\beta_p$ at the same time, with the smallest possible error.
 In case of perfect memory, $\mathcal{M}\equiv\eye$, she can perform the above protocol and the average value will be equal to $1$, due to~\eqref{eq:XE_PE_Var},

-Now, if instead the channel $\mathcal{M}$ is entanglement breaking, this means that it can be simulated with a measure-and-prepare channel.
+Now, if instead the channel $\mathcal{M}$ is entanglement breaking, this means that it can be simulated with a measure-and-prepare channel~\eqref{eq:EBchannel}.
 Therefore, any estimation strategy by Eve can be simulated by one in which $\ket{\alpha}$ and $\ket{\beta}$ are measured separately.
 In such case, the estimation of $\alpha_x+\beta_x$ and $\alpha_p-\beta_p$ the above quantity will need to go through all the four values of $\alpha_x,\beta_x,\alpha_p,\beta_p$.
 Due to the incompatibility of measuring $\hat{x}$ and $\hat{p}$ simultaneously, the error gets doubled in this case.
 That is, the optimal strategy, if $\mathcal{M}$ is entanglement breaking, becomes measuring $\frac{\hat{x}_\alpha}{\sqrt{2}}$ and $\frac{\hat{p}_\alpha}{\sqrt{2}}$ with a double homodyne measurement~\cite{genoni2013optimal}, and later the same for $\frac{\hat{x}_\beta}{\sqrt{2}}$ and $\frac{\hat{p}_\beta}{\sqrt{2}}$.
 By doing so, the average error increases, i.e. $\langle\mathcal{W}\rangle\sim\frac{4}{2}=2$.
 Following this reasoning, we thus expect that for an EB memory $\mathcal{M}$, $\langle\mathcal{W}\rangle|_{\mathcal{M}\in\text{EB}}\gtrsim 2 $.
 This is the fundamental idea behind our memory witness.
 In Appendix~\ref{sec:EB_bound_proof} we formalize this idea by proving the following

 \begin{result} Consider the above protocol in which uncorrelated random coherent states $\ket{\alpha}$,$\ket{\beta}$ are sent (with a delay between them) to Eve, which stores $\ket{\alpha}$ in their memory and is then able to perform any joint measurement on $\mathcal{M}[\ketbra{\alpha}]\otimes\ketbra{\beta}$.
 If $\mathcal{M}$ is entanglement breaking, the minimum value of $\langle\mathcal{W}\rangle$~\eqref{eq:score} is bounded by